ianstormtaylor/slate/docs/reference/models/selection.md

 ### `anchorOffset`
 `Number`

-The numbers of characters from the start of the text node at the selection's anchor point.
+The number of characters from the start of the text node at the selection's anchor point.

 ### `focusKey`
 `String`